 The nomination process is a two-step process.
 The first step is the submission of this Inquiry Form.
 After all submissions are reviewed, the strongest candidates will be asked to submit more detailed information before the final 2019 Most Endangered Places List is selected and approved by Preservation Texas.

-Completed nominations must be submitted by Friday, November 9, 2018 at 5:00 pm CST.
+Completed nominations must be submitted by Friday, November 9, 2018.

 The benefits of being named to the Most Endangered Places List include:

 - inclusion on the Preservation Texas Most Endangered Places website;

 - letters of support from Preservation Texas as needed for advocacy efforts or grant applications;